Mayors Taskforce for Jobs

 3) In Kaikōura we have employed a Local Coordinator; Sean Madden, Youth Employability Facilitator; Rosie Poharama- Hepi and a Driving Coordinator; Renee Wood.
 Contact details below.

-Youth Employment and Driving Coordination - February 2021
+Youth Employment and Driving Coordination achievements to date - May 2021

 Youth Employability Programme